Invoicing customers

 Sequence provides a flexible, compliant invoicing solution.
 Automate invoicing with billing schedules or create one-off invoices in the dashboard.
 Invoices can be found in the ‘Billing’ tab.
 You can sync invoices and credit notes with your Accounting & ERP systems using our native integrations.

 Sequence automatically calculates line items (including usage-based charges) for invoices from billing schedules.
-Line items correspond to products in the attached plan.
+Line items correspond to prices associated with the billing schedule.

 Invoices include a cover page with business and customer details, charges summary, payment info, and a customer memo.
 The second page shows line item groups and individual line items.